 If you just got out of a sub-par relationship, or feel like you’ve been going on date after date with no luck, one of the best things you can do for yourself is take an intentional break from dating.

-We surveyed 2,000 singles in the United States, and 62% said that yes, they take intentional breaks from dating.
+We surveyed 2,000 singles in the United States, and the study revealed 62% said that yes, they take intentional breaks from dating.

 Why do this, you ask?